unai/gymnasdicts/README.rst

 `gymnasdicts` is a lightweight library for querying json compatible nested-dictionaries in Python.

-This package exposes on class with three functions that can be chained together so that they follow a sql-like convention.
+This package exposes one class with three functions that can be chained together so that they follow a sql-like convention.

 Query